Understanding Intergenerational Trauma: Healing the Wounds of the Past

 One of the most powerful aspects of my own healing journey was recognizing the trauma I inherited from my family.
 As an Irish descendant, I learned about the oppression faced by the Irish people for centuries under the British Empire.
 The Irish were considered inferior due to their Roman Catholic faith, banned from owning land, and denied leadership positions.

 By the time the Irish Potato Famine struck, the Irish were already impoverished and marginalized.
-The potato, introduced as a cheap and easy-to-grow food, was their main sustenance.
+The potato, which had been introduced as a cheap and easy-to-grow food, was their main sustenance.
 When the crop failed, they had nothing.
-Despite plenty of food being exported from Ireland during the famine, it wasn’t distributed to the starving Irish people.
-The famine led to the deaths of about one million people, while another million were forced to emigrate.

-During this time, many Irish were pressured to convert from Catholicism to Protestantism in exchange for food from soup kitchens.
+Also during this time in some parts of Ireland, the Irish were pressured to convert from Catholicism to Protestantism in exchange for food from soup kitchens.
 Those who converted were labeled “soupers” and shunned by those who resisted.
-This trauma of hunger, forced conversion, and displacement left deep scars that have been passed down through generations.
+This trauma of hunger, forced labour, and blatant neglect left deep scars that have been passed down through generations.

 “Pain travels through families until someone is ready to feel it… Pain demands to be felt.
-And somewhere along the line, a child will be born whose charge it is to feel it all.
-These are your shamans, your priests and priestesses, your healers.
-You call them mental health patients and label their power as depression, anxiety, bipolar disorder, and the like.
-But these are the ones who are born with the gift of feeling.”
+And somewhere along the line, a child will be born whose charge it is to feel it all.”

 ― Stephi Wagner